 - Represented Solvay Pharmaceuticals in a Hatch-Waxman case relating to its perindopril product sold under the trade name Aceon® (Solvay Pharmaceuticals, Inc., et al. v.
 Cobalt Pharmaceuticals, Inc., N.D.
 Ga.)

 - Represented Britesmile in a patent infringement litigation involving tooth whitening compositions (BriteSmile, Inc. v.
 Discus Dental, Inc., N.D.
 Ca.)

 - Achieved a successful settlement for DSM in a patent infringement and breach of contract action involving nine patents relating to coatings for optical fibers (Corning Incorporated v.
 DSM Desotech, Inc. (D. Del.) and DSM Desotech, Inc. v.
 Corning Incorporated (ND.
 IL))

-- Obtained final written decisions for upholding the patentability of over 75% of the our client, DSM’s 225 challenged claims in 8 patents across 10 inter partes reviews at the PTAB.
+- Obtained final written decisions upholding the patentability of over 75% of DSM's 225 challenged claims in 8 patents across 10 inter partes reviews at the PTAB.